birdanja/hello-world/README.md

 # hello-world
-My first repository on github...or every journey starts with the first step
+My first repository on github...or...every journey starts with the first step